TheLokj/WizardEye/README.md

 wizardeye export -r hg19 --exclude-tags Cave -k 35 -w 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database -o mask.bed
 ```

+Use `-j` to parallelize per-track mask computation.
+The `export` command also accepts `--exclude-tracks`, `--only-unique`, `-rc/--stringency`, and `-mf/--min-frequency`, using the same track-selection logic as `filter`.

+By default, `export` caches per-track masks as `.bed` files inside the database.
+The merged mask is written to the output file when `-o` is provided, or cached in the database otherwise.
+Use `--no-cache` to recompute masks without writing cache files:

 ### Import an existing track manually

-If you computed a track outside WizardEye, you can import it manually by providing both BigWig files and the parameters used to generate them:
+If you computed a track outside WizardEye, you can import it manually by providing both BigWig files and the parameters used to generate them.
+Here, `-i/--input` is the query species name (not a file path), and `-r/--ref` is the reference name in the database:

 ```
-wizardeye import -d /path/to/database -r ref -i input -k 35 -w 20 \
+wizardeye import -d /path/to/database -r ref -i species_name -k 35 -w 20 \
 	--map-all-bw /path/to/map_all.bw \
 	--map-uniq-bw /path/to/map_uniq.bw \
 	--reference-fasta /path/to/reference.fa \
 	--input-fasta /path/to/input.fa \
-	-bn 0.01 -bo 2 -bl 16500 -j 8 \
+	-bn 0.01 -bo 2 -bl 16500 \
 	-t Mammalia,Carnivora
 ```

 This command creates the target/track directory, copies the two BigWig files as `map_all.bw` and `map_uniq.bw`, and writes a `param.yaml` file with the provided generation metadata.

+Optional parameters give finer control over the imported metadata:

+- `--reference-fasta PATH` / `--input-fasta PATH`: original FASTA paths to store in metadata.
+- `--reference-fasta-md5 MD5`: reference FASTA MD5 to store in metadata.
+If `--reference-fasta` is also provided, WizardEye validates it against the given file.
+- `--mapping-tool TOOL`: mapping tool name to record in metadata (`bwa aln` is the only tool compatible now).
+- `--force`: overwrite the imported track files and metadata if the track already exists.

 ## Go beyond WizardEye limits